-It's that time of the year where the weather starts to cool off, the leaves change colors, and we grab a sweater before we leave the house.
-Autumn brings lots of beautiful things, but it also ushers in the start of flu season.
+It's that time of the year when we all begin worrying about the flu.
+Cold weather brings more time spent indoors and surges of seasonal infections, like the flu.
 Flu season is a frustrating time of year, no matter how old you are, but it can be particularly troublesome for seniors.
+And this year, flu season is a little different because of the ongoing pandemic of COVID-19.
 Learn how to prepare for flu season to help seniors stay healthy!

 Seniors At Risk

 Seniors are particularly vulnerable to catching the flu because, as we age, our immune response becomes weaker.
-This means that people 65 years of age or older have a weaker immune system that is more likely to get the flu than younger generations.
+It becomes harder for the body to fight off infections and illnesses.
+This means that people 65 years of age or older are more likely to get the flu than younger generations.

 - Congestive heart failure